OfficeDev/office-scripts-docs/docs/resources/samples/add-excel-comments.md

 ## Sample Excel file

-Download <a href="excel-comments.xlsx">excel-comments.xlsx</a> for a ready-to-use workbook.
+Download [excel-comments.xlsx](excel-comments.xlsx) for a ready-to-use workbook.
 Add the following script to try the sample yourself!

 ## Sample code: Add comments